GYXie/visual-search/README.md

 ## Play
 In the `visual_search/visual_search.py` script, you can modify the path of the image feature and the path of the image name for retrieval.
-The input image can be a local image or a picture url.
+The input can be a local image or a picture url.

 ```
 usage: visual_search.py [-h] [--img_file_path IMG_FILE_PATH]